-This community meeting will provide an opportunity for interested parties to share input about what regulations are appropriate for El Cerrito.
-After the meeting, staff will develop a draft ordinance based on the City Council’s direction, public input, and best practices.
-The City Council will conduct a study session on the draft ordinance in October.
+This community meeting provided an opportunity for interested parties to share input about Cannabis regulations in El Cerrito.
+Subsequent to the meeting, staff developed a draft ordinance based on the City Council’s direction, public input, and best practices.

 Council Presentation and Possible Direction on Marijuana Regulation -- April 18, 2017

 Last year, the City began a process to evaluate whether the City Council should lift and/or modify the City’s ban on medical marijuana dispensaries (enacted in 2006) and ban on cultivation and delivery of marijuana (enacted in 2016).